12 entryways that make a great first impression

 Design: Sandeep Salter / Photo: Jonathan Pilkington

-You can even treat your foyer as another place to show off your art collection, like in this Tribeca apartment where a an artwork by Elaine de Kooning hangs above a custom cabinet.
+You can certainly treat your foyer as a place to show off your art collection, like in this luxurious Tribeca apartment where a a work by Elaine de Kooning hangs above a custom cabinet.

 custom foyer design with abstract art